Automotive Window Tinting

 A: The many benefits of window film include eye comfort, UV protection, aesthetics, and increased safety, privacy, and energy savings.

-Q: What do the different levels of film mean?
+Q: What do the different shades of film mean?

-A: Film percentages stand for light transmission or the amount of light that is allowed through the film.
+A: Film percentages stand for visible light transmission (VLT) or the amount of light that is allowed through the film.
 The lower the percentage, the darker the film.

 Q: Is the tint applied on the outside of the window?